iarroyof/distributionalSemanticStabilityThesis/README.md

 # Usage

 We have made some tests with toy datasets.
-At the moment we have paralelized the tool in a local machine.
+At the moment we have parallelized the tool in a local machine.

 -- Dependencies --

-Ububtu 14.04 - The Operating system we developed this tool modshogun - The Shogun Machine Learning Toolbox scipy - The scientific Python stack
+Ubunbtu 14.04 - The Operating system we developed this tool

+modshogun - The Shogun Machine Learning Toolbox

+scipy - The scientific Python stack

 -- Command line --

-We need excecuting the following command in the Ubuntu shell:
+We need excecuting the following piped command in the Ubuntu shell:

-$ python gridGen.py -f gridParameterDic.txt -t 5 | ./mklParallel.sh | python mklReducer.py > o.txt
+`$ python gridGen.py -f gridParameterDic.txt -t 5 | ./mklParallel.sh | python mklReducer.py > o.txt`

 The `gridGen.py` script writes, e.g., 5 paramemter search paths to the stdout separately.
 These paths are randomly generated from the  file `gridParameterDic.txt` which contains a ditionary of parameters.
-The set of paths is read by the `mklParallel.sh` bash script who yields multiple processing jobs.
-Until the results of these jobs are writen to stdout, the `mklReducer.py` script read them, print them and calculates the one with the maximum performace.
-These results are subsequenly writen either to an output file, e.g. `o.txt`, or to stdout.
+The set of paths is read by the `mklParallel.sh` bash script who yields multiple processing jobs (The OS manages the thing if there are more processes than machine cores).
+Until the results of these jobs are writen to stdout, the `mklReducer.py` script reads them, prints them and emites the one with the maximum performace.
+These results are subsequenly writen either to an output file, e.g. `o.txt`, or to stdout (if the last one is not specified).

-After results are emited, we can use the resulting path for being our consistency inner product between pairs of input vectors.
+After results are emited, we can use the resulting best path for being our consistency inner product between pairs of input word/prhase/sentence (WPS) vectors.